 11. Are gratuities for employees required at the Ranch?

 We pride ourselves in having a wonderful staff that will help you have a great time while you are with us at the Rockin’ R Ranch.
-Gratuities are not included in our prices, and we don’t have a set rate for you to pay.
-Although gratuities are not required, if you feel our staff has served you well, we hope you will consider rewarding them with a gratuity to thank them for their service.
-You may pay individual employees directly; or, if you prefer, you may pay one lump sum to our manager, and he’ll make sure it gets divided between our employees who helped you.
+In lieu of tipping our staff, a service charge is added to your original invoice to cover all services during your stay.
+However, when you are with us, if you feel our staff has gone the extra mile in serving you, we hope you will consider rewarding them with an extra gratuity to thank them for going above and beyond.
+If you choose to do this at the Ranch, you may pay individual employees directly; or, if you prefer, you may pay one lump sum to our manager, and he’ll make sure it gets divided between our employees who helped you.